suave-ucsd/limesurvey_documentation/step_6_sending_survey.md

 ### Option A - Defined Participants Table

 1. Get your participants table.
-The table needs the following three columns at the minimum: first name, last name, and email.
+The table needs the following three columns at the minimum: firstname, lastname, and email.
 It should look something like this
 ![img](assets/example-participants.png)
 3. Export this file as a csv
 4. Navigate the the Participants tab in Limesurvey